PrateekDutta2001/Online-Food-Delivery-Preference/README.md

 This project has been developed by Abhiroop Sarkar & Prateek Dutta for the purpose of institutional project.

-Dataset can be shared on requirement basis for educational purpose only.
+Project Document can be shared on requirement basis for educational purpose only.
 Candidate with requirement can mail a by mentioning the designation and current role with proper identity card in attachment.

-Thank You, Have a Nice Day!
+Stay Safe & Healthy!